Car bomb attacks kill 57 people in Iraq - police

 Another car bomb exploded in the Hussainiya district of the northern outskirts of Baghdad, killing 12 people, police and medical sources said.

-(Reporting by Ahmed Raseed; Writing by Michael Georgy; Editing by Alison Williams)
+(Reporting by Ahmed Rasheed and Saif Hameed; Writing by Michael Georgy and Babak Dehghanpisheh; Editing by Alison Williams)